Open access article processing charges

 Figure 2.
 Check data table 2 below for details.

-Table 2: Total gold OA article share in Springer Nature hybrid journals
+Table 2: Total gold OA article share in Springer hybrid journals

 2019